thomasebsmith/website/README.md

 contact him.

 ## Philosophy
-- Avoid JavaScript whenever possible
+- Avoid JavaScript when possible
 - Use a simple, consistent color scheme
-- Make the site lightweight
+- Make the site fast and lightweight
 - Highlight important content

 ## Deployment